rockroman/CI_PP2_TG/README.md

 - First i would like to thank my wife Una and my daughter Tara for continuous support and understanding while working on development of this project.
 - I would like to thank my Mentor Mo.Shami for his support ,insight expertise and guidance.
 - I would like to thank [Nemanja Manojlovic_alumni](https://github.com/Manojlovic1998) for excellent ideas and feedback
+- Simen Daehlin for taking time to give his feedback.
 - Awesome Code Institute Slack community for being there